 - Send the box back and pay a fee, or…

-- Void the warranty and install a new drive *when* an Over-Air Download is being broadcast for your PVR’s model (which is incredibly rare).
+- Void the warranty and install a new drive *when* an Over-The-Air Download is being broadcast for your PVR’s model (which is incredibly rare).
 All the DTR67xxxT models seem to use the same firmware version.
 You then have to press OK to both Er07 and Er01, when you see them appear on the PVR’s display, to start the download.
 It takes about 15-20 minutes and will set you up with a new drive completely automatically.

 If you manage to do an Over-Air Download on a new, totally empty hard disk, you will see the following codes appear in order each time you press OK.
 Apologies for the blurry photos!